 He had previously worked in South Korea as an Assistant Professor in Daegu Catholic University and at Gyeongju University.
 He was also a Professorial Lecturer in the Master of ASEAN Studies graduate program of the University of the Philippines Open University and at the Department of International Studies in Far Eastern University.

 His academic and research interests are defense diplomacy, United Nations and collective security, ASEAN, humanitarian intervention, international humanitarian law, and geopolitics.
 He has published his research on humanitarian intervention and geopolitics in international peer reviewed journals.

 DR ANANDA DEVI DOMINGO-ALMASE, DPA

-Dr. Almase was educated in the University of the Philippines (UP) in Diliman, Quezon City where she earned her Bachelor of Arts in Communication, major in Journalism, in 1993; Master in Public Administration, with honors, in 1999; and, Doctor of Public Administration in 2007.
-She is also an alumna of the Asia Pacific Center for Security Studies (APCSS) of the United States (US) Department of Defense (DOD) in Honolulu, Hawaii where she took up the “Advanced Security Cooperation Course” in 2012.
-As part of her continuing education, she also took up the Harvard Kennedy School (HKS) Executive Education Program for “Senior Executives in National and International Security” in 2015, and another HKS Executive Education Program on “Mastering Negotiation” in Harvard University, Cambridge, Massachusetts, USA in 2016.
+Dr. Almase graduated from the University of the Philippines (UP) in Diliman, Quezon City where she earned her Bachelor of Arts in Communication, major in Journalism; Master in Public Administration, with honors; and, Doctor of Public Administration.
+She is also an alumna of the Asia Pacific Center for Security Studies (APCSS) of the United States (US) Department of Defense (DOD) in Honolulu, Hawaii where she took up the “Advanced Security Cooperation Course.”
+As part of her continuing education, she also took up the Harvard Kennedy School (HKS) Executive Education Program for “Senior Executives in National and International Security,” and the HKS Executive Education Program on “Mastering Negotiation” in Harvard University, Cambridge, Massachusetts, USA.